Shaivarth/EncryptX/README.md

-## What is EncryptX ?
+## What is Śārṅga ?
-EncryptX is a encryption and decryption tool.
+Śārṅga is a encryption and decryption tool.
 It implements a high-security cipher algorithm designed by Shaivarth, capable of converting plaintext into a secure encrypted binary form and back.
 The interface is interactive, minimalistic.

 ## Features :